 Mare e monti, or ‘Surf ‘n Turf’ is the order of Maremma cooking, for this territory offers the best of both meat and seafood dishes.
 Depending on where you find yourself, a menu might include these favourite Maremma dishes:

-Appetizers– Coldcuts featuring sausage of cinghiale (wild boar) or finocchiona, fennel-flavoured.; Maremma pecorino with amber Marruca honey from Maremma shrubland; Anguilla affumicata, smoked or marianated eel from the lagoons of Orbetello.
+Appetizers– Coldcuts featuring sausage of cinghiale (wild boar) or finocchiona, fennel-flavoured.; Maremma pecorino, sheep cheese, with amber Marruca honey from Maremma shrubland; Anguilla affumicata, smoked or marianated eel which comes from the lagoons of Orbetello.
 As always, the important thing with an appetizer is that it awakens taste buds for what is to come.

 First courses– Acquacotta, literaly ‘cooked water’, is a hearty vegetable soup topped with eggs; Ravioli Maremmani are the generous pillows of pasta filled with ricotta and lathered with ragù or dressed with butter, sage and parmesan; Cacciucco or fish stew; Spaghetti allo scoglio, featuring clams, mussels and shrimp; Zuppe di cozze, mussels with tomato sauce over bread; Penne all’astrice, short pasta with lobster; Spaghetti alla Bottarga, pasta with shavings of salted/dried mullet roe.